Tips for people with sight loss when travelling on public transport

 Plan your journey

-If you must use public transport take time to plan your journey in advance.
+If you are using public transport take time to plan your journey in advance.
 This will help to avoid problems when travelling.
+If you feel unwell or have symptoms of Covid-19, do not travel

 - Contact the transport providers you will be using to book assistance.
-Many train operators require you to reserve seats and use contactless payment
+Some train operators may require you to reserve seats and use contactless payment

 - Travel off-peak if you can